filmitrovski/DemokrasiGD/Readme.md

 ### Victoria 2: Stuck in time

 In Victoria 2, a grand strategy game set mostly in the Victorian era, the player takes control of a nation and leads it through the historical period between 1836 and 1918.
 The core focus of the game is industrialization, and the necessary resource to achieve it within the game are machine tools.
 At the start of the game, the only nation owning and capable of producing machine tools is Britain.
 Under normal conditions, Britain starts exporting machine tools from the start of the game, enabling any nation to acquire them and start their own process of industrialization.
-However, it is possible for a player (or a particularly mischievous AI) to fully block the export of machine tools, preventing any nation from industrializing well into the 20th century.
+However, it is possible for a player (or a particularly mischievous AI) to fully block the export of machine tools from Britain at the start of the game, preventing any nation from industrializing well into the 20th century.
 This breaks the core mechanic of the game and may lead to an underwhelming, albeit unique experience of the period.

 ### Dwarf Fortress: A drinking problem

+Perhaps the most famous example of a video game designed purely around emergence comes with perhaps the most famous example of an adverse unintended consequence of it.
+In Dwarf Fortress, a construction and management game of incredible complexity arising from the sheer number of systems being independently simulated, players started encountering large numbers of dead cats covered in their own vomit shortly after an update introducing taverns into the game.
+This state in the cats could have been caused by a number of reasons, but none of the potentially related systems had been changed in the last update.
+It could not have been alcohol poisoning in the taverns either, since cats were explicitly programmed to not like alcohol.
+An investigation by the developer aided by the saved games provided by the players revealed that what occurred was a chain reaction starting from dwarves dropping their drinks on the ground when being called to duty, cats walking around the tavern covering their paws in alcohol, a miscalculation of how much alcohol their paws pick up from the ground, and cats cleaning their paws by licking them, ultimately ending in alcohol poisoning.

 ## Demokrasi